Consort Wenxiu: The Woman the Last Emperor Chose—and Was Forced to Give Up

 But Wanrong was not a traditional empress.
 She had grown up with Western ideas about love and marriage—specifically, the idea that a husband belongs to his wife alone.
 The presence of Wenxiu wasn’t something Wanrong could simply accept as a matter of palace protocol.
 She resented her.

+There’s something else worth noting.
 Wanrong knew—she had to have known—that Wenxiu was Puyi’s first choice.
 The woman who had been selected before her was now living in the same palace, holding a title just below her own.
-What Wanrong felt toward Wenxiu was probably less like jealousy and more like contempt.
+That’s not a dynamic that produces equanimity.
+What Wanrong felt toward Wenxiu was probably less like jealousy and more like something closer to hostility.

 7. “You May Leave.”
 Two Women, Two Answers.